 - Overwhelming for newcomers with all the installation steps needed for anything beyond basic metrics.

 - Not a lot of pre-built dashboards compared to others.
 New users have to invest quite a bit of time to understand metrics and build dashboards before being able to make full use of the solution.

 Feature, host, and volume-based pricing combined together – each part of the solution is priced differently that can be billed annually or on-demand.
 The on-demand billing makes the solution about 17 – 20% more expensive than the annual pricing at the time of this writing.

 Pay close attention to your bill.
 We’ve seen a number of reports where people were surprised by bill items or amounts.

 4. New Relic

-New Relic is a full-stack observability solution available in software as a service model.
+New Relic is a cloud monitoring solution available in software as a service model.
 Its monitoring capabilities include mobile, web, and server-based application performance monitoring with rich dashboarding support, distributed tracing support, logs along with real user and synthetics monitoring for the top to bottom visibility.
 Even though the system’s agents require manual steps to download and install they are robust and reliable with a wide range of common programming languages support which is a big advantage.